 Ronso’s Grip (Ex): The berserker has learned how to wield larger weapons in a single hand.
 He can wield two-handed melee weapons as if they were one-handed melee weapons, and wield one-handed melee weapons as if they were light weapons.

-At 6th level and above, a berserker is such a tenacious combatant that he continues to fight without penalty even while disabled or dying.
+At 6th level and above, a berserker is such a tenacious combatant that he continues to fight without penalty even while disabled or dying, ignoring the staggered condition.

 This ability replaces empathic link, nature sense, woodland stride, speak with animals, and trackless step abilities.